w3c/wai-curricula/content/designer/visual-design.md

 {% include excol.html type="middle" %}

-Explain how people with disabilities rely on layouts that adapt to different screen sizes, screen configurations, and style sheets to identify, distinguish, and process content.
-Explain that, in addition to using techniques such as responsive design, other elements, including content sequence, focus indicators, and target sizes need to adapt to different screen sizes, screen configurations, and style sheets for an accessible user experience.
-Emphasize that designers need to plan for these accessible user experiences early on in the visual design phase.
+Refer to responsive design techniques.
+Explain that other elements also contribute to an accessible user experience.
+Encourage consideration of how content sequence, focus indicators, and target size can be designed to adapt to different screen sizes, screen configurations, and style sheets.

 Demonstrate approaches to balance the use of too many design elements to avoid potential overload and distraction for some users.